-1 1 05 - Failure - Retry Suggested - Command Timed Out, Other Command In Progress, Mailbox not Ready 09 - Failure - HW Not Ready Extended 2 2 Extended Status Field Status Undefined Extended 1 4 Extended Security State Security Bit[0] - Master Passphrase Enabled - When set to 1, the Master State Passphrase feature has been enabled.
-This indicator does not tell you if the default Master Passphrase has been overwritten or not.
+05 - Failure - Retry Suggested - Command Timed Out, Other Command In Progress, Mailbox not Ready 09 - Failure - HW Not Ready Extended Status 2 2 Extended Status Field Undefined Extended Security State 1 4 Extended Security State Bit[0] - Master Passphrase Enabled - When set to 1, the Master Passphrase feature has been enabled.
+The Master Passphrase Enabled will not be set to 1 until master passphrase has been changed to a non-default value.
 Bit[1] - Master Passphrase Limit Expired When set to 1, the NVDIMM is frozen due to the Master Passphrase limit reached.
 While this is reported as a different state than the frozen state (Bit[3]), the NVDIMM will freeze its internal security state when the passphrase limit has been reached, to protect itself from a denial-of-service attack.
 Once frozen, all security DSMs, except Get Security State and Query Overwrite NVDIMM Status, will be rejected.
 Other management interfaces and DSMs are not affected.
 If this occurs, a cold system re-boot, that includes power cycling of the NVDIMM, is required before the security state of the NVDIMM can be changed utilizing these DSMs.
-Bit[7:2] - Reserved, read as 0 Reserved 3 5 Returned as 0 Security State 1 8 Current NVDIMM Security State State NO BITS SET: Security Supported, Security Disabled Bit[0] - Reserved - Returned as 0 Bit[1] - Security Enabled - When Set to 1, security is enabled on the NVDIMM.
+Bit[7:2] - Reserved, read as 0 Reserved 3 5 Returned as 0 Security State 1 8 Current NVDIMM Security State NO BITS SET: Security Supported, Security Disabled Bit[0] - Reserved - Returned as 0 Bit[1] - Security Enabled - When Set to 1, security is enabled on the NVDIMM.
 Security Disabled - When Clear to 0, the PMEM can be accessed without unlocking the NVDIMM.
 Overwrite NVDIMM and Secure Erase NVDIMM security commands that normally require a Passphrase, can be executed without a Passphrase.
 Bit[2] - Security Locked - When set to 1, the NVDIMM is locked.
 Access to the Label Storage Area and the PMEM is only allowed by supplying the correct Passphrase.
 Changing the configuration is not allowed.
-To enable media access the NVDIMM media is unlocked by executing a Unlock Unit command and supplying the required Passphrase

-Bit[3] - Security Frozen - When set to 1, the current Security State is frozen.
+To enable modio access the NV/DIMMA we did in not allowed.
+To enable media access the NVDIMM media is unlocked by executing a Unlock Unit command and supplying the required Passphrase Bit[3] - Security Frozen - When set to 1, the current Security State is frozen.
 The NVDIMM may freeze its internal security state to protect itself from a denial-of-service attack.
 Once frozen, all security DSMs, except Get Security State and Query Overwrite NVDIMM Status, will be rejected, while other management interfaces and DSMs are not affected.
 If this occurs, a cold system re-boot, that includes power cycling of the NVDIMM, is required before the security state of the NVDIMM can be changed utilizing these DSMs.
 The NVDIMM is not Freeze Locked by default.
 Bit[4] - User Passphrase Limit Expired - When set to 1, the NVDIMM is frozen due to the User Passphrase limit reached.
 While this is reported as a different state than the frozen state (Bit[3]), the NVDIMM will freeze its internal security state when the passphrase limit has been reached, to protect itself from a denial-of-service attack.
 Once frozen, all security DSMs, except Get Security State and Query Overwrite NVDIMM Status, will be rejected.
 Other management interfaces and DSMs are not affected.
 If this occurs, a cold system re-boot, that includes power cycling of the NVDIMM, is required before the security state of the NVDIMM can be changed utilizing these DSMs.

-Bit[5] - Security Not Supported - When set to 1, the NVDIMM security feature is not supported by this HW

-Bit[6] - BIOS Security Nonce has been set

-Bit[7] - Reserved - Returned as 0
+Bit[5] - Security Not Supported - When set to 1, the NVDIMM security feature is not supported by this HW Bit[6] - BIOS Security Nonce has been set Bit[7] - Reserved - Returned as 0